Our 30 favorite turtleneck sweaters at the movies – Reel

 life .

 Mr Oizo .
 It's a short film, full of cleverness and nods to cinema.
-The image is patinated, the smooth leather or suede jackets are camel, and generally speaking, the color here is strongly reminiscent of the seventies.
+The image is patinated, the smooth leather or suede jackets are camel, and in general, the color here strongly recalls the seventies.

 You may notice a little family resemblance here.
-Certainly, the film poster has something of Jean-Paul Belmondo in mind but it is above all Benoît Poelvoorde's outfit that calls out: turtleneck sweater, shoulder holster, classic pants and slightly taupe color.
-And wouldn’t that pair of shoes be a pair of Sanders Hi Tops ?
-You will have guessed it: Benoît Poelvoorde's style is directly inspired here by that of his illustrious elder Steve McQueen in "Bullitt".
+Sure, the film poster has something of Jean-Paul Belmondo in mind, but it's Benoît Poelvoorde's outfit that really stands out: turtleneck sweater, shoulder holster, classic pants, and a taupe color.
+And that pair of shoes, aren't they Sanders Hi Tops ?
+You guessed it: Benoît Poelvoorde's style is directly inspired by that of his illustrious elder Steve McQueen in "Bullitt."

-If the physique is not the same, the outfit works the same.
-The only notable difference, and of size: to my knowledge, is the first smoking turtleneck in history.
-This is not the only oddity to discover in this mischievous film.
+If the physique is not the same, the outfit works identically.
+The only notable difference, and a big one: it is to my knowledge the first smoking turtleneck in history.
+This is not the only oddity to discover in this film with its utterly mischievous words.

 Jean Ferrat ?

-Mardis de Louis , “Change of Address” will delight fans of subtle humor and situational comedy as much as those of Eric Rohmer.
+Louis Tuesdays , "Change of Address" will delight fans of subtle humor and situational comedy as much as those of Eric Rohmer.
 This antidote to the heavyweights of French comedy is also one of the primary inspirations for this selection of turtlenecks.

-But let's first come back to the story: Emmanuel Mouret plays here the role of a slightly shy and clumsy horn player who begins a roommate with the character played by Frédérique Bel.
+But let's first get back to the story: Emmanuel Mouret plays the role of a slightly shy and awkward horn player who starts sharing an apartment with the character played by Frédérique Bel.
 She loves an invisible man.
 He loves a young mute woman.
-A romantic crossover begins step by step.
-The story takes place in Paris, and you will meet there, among others, Dany Brillant in one of her rare appearances in the cinema.
+A romantic back-and-forth is gradually set in motion.
+The story takes place in Paris, and you will meet Dany Brillant there, among others, in one of his rare appearances in the cinema.

 emmanuel mouret frederique bel balzer velvet turtleneck sweater purple